1967 Ermine White Camaro Indy Pace Car Convertible.

 So, the notion of “Race on Sunday, sell on Monday” was alive and well in ’67!
 And in anticipation of the Indy 500, enthusiasm was high and so were Camaro sales!
 However, as there were less than 100 Pace Car replica’s built in ’67, These are some of the rarest ever created.
 Especially when you consider that over 220k Camaro’s were built that year!

-The outstanding example presented here has benefitted from a complete, nut and bolt, rotisserie restoration to an extremely high standard!
+The outstanding example presented here has benefited from a complete, nut and bolt, rotisserie restoration to an extremely high standard!
 It’s equipped with all of the Pace Car options, including:

 Ermine White exterior.